hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 note:

-Record patterns will probably be in preview in Java 19, though this has not been confirmed yet.
+Record patterns is available in 'preview' status in Java 19.
 Array patterns are not part of any JEP yet.